telophase/bulma-horizontal-card/hugo/content/_index.md

 `:has()` is supported in Chrome, Edge, Opera, and Safari by default, and major mobile browers, but [not in Firefox without enabling a special flag](https://caniuse.com/css-has) (as of writing).
 It is NOT supported in any version of Internet Explorer.

 So, this extension includes an additional utility class that can force the `.card-image` to be correct.
-See [usage](usage/#fix-block-footers-on-firefox-with-is-radiusless-bottom) for more information.
+See [the usage page](usage/#fix-block-footers-on-firefox-with-is-radiusless-bottom) for more information.
 {{% /message %}}

 ## contributing
 Contributions to this extension are always welcome, be they new code, small fixes, or edits to the documentation!

-Though this project officially lives at [my OneDev instance](https://dev.gimon.zone/bulma-horizontal-card/~files) for local CI jobs, [the main mirror on Github](https://github.com/telophase/bulma-horizontal-card) accepts contributions.
-Any changes are synced between the two repos via CI.

 Fork this project on Github and file a pull request (or simply file an issue), and I'll merge it back into main.